React2/scalata/README.md

 TRANSLATE -> GENERATE -> PARSE -> EXPORT

-The pipeline is created with scalaz-streams, and the generated data is streammed to the output.
+The pipeline is created with [scalaz-stream](https://github.com/scalaz/scalaz-stream), and the generated data is streammed to the output.

 ```scala
 // Data Generation Pipeline